 For the safety of all children, if you would like to discuss a topic with Laura Dameron, Summer Camps Coordinator, please make arrangements to chat outside of pick-up and drop-off times.

 ***Note – You will be emailed a Pick-Up Pass for your dashboard.
 Campers will be release to their guardian or previously authorized persons with accompanying picture id.
 If you do not see camp staff waiting at the curb, please circle the block or traffic circle to keep traffic flowing smoothly.
 You may receive a ticket from the city if you remain in areas not designated for parking.

 A: Early departures must be scheduled prior to the pickup date.
 Please contact the Deputy Coordinator at 919.707.9910 or Laura Dameron at 919.707.9889 (W) or 919.418.7602 (C).
 You can schedule an early pick-up up to 1 hour before camp ends.
 Guardians or authorized persons will meet at a pre-arranged meeting place, such as the classroom or another location on the grounds.
 Please have your picture id and Pick-Up Pass available to show staff.

 Q: Late Fees:

 A: Campers will need to bring a bag lunch with them daily.
 Please package the lunch items together with the child’s name.
-Campers will not have access to a refrigerator or microwave.
-There is no additional lunchtime fee.
-It is already built in to the cost of the “full-day” camp.
+Campers will not have access to a refrigerator, microwave, or have time to purchase lunch from a cafe.

 A: Please provide a small snack for each half day of camp in which your child is enrolled.
-If they are registered for only a morning, or an afternoon camp, then you will only need to send one snack.
-If they are enrolled in both morning and afternoon camps (or 1 full-day camp), please send two snacks — one for the morning, and one for the afternoon.
+If they are registered for a morning camp, then you will only need to send one snack.
+If they are enrolled in a full-day camp, please send two snacks — one for the morning, and one for the afternoon.